The College Drinking Culture

 Have a conversation about alcohol with your son or daughter.
 Even if you know your student doesn't drink, it's important to have this conversation in the event he or she decides to experiment with alcohol or hang out with others who drink.

 To assist you with opening a dialogue about alcohol with your son or daughter, Loyola University Chicago has made AlcoholEdu for Parents available to you.
 AlcoholEdu for Parents is a 20-minute online program designed to support your conversations about alcohol that will help shape the decisions your student must make in college about alcohol use.
-The program will be available beginning July 25, 2012.
 To access AlcoholEdu for Parents, see 'Resources' below.

 In addition to those found in AlcoholEdu for Parents, the following suggestions for parents are based in part on advice from the Higher Education Center for Alcohol and Other Drug Abuse and Violence Prevention: